smoltcp-rs/smoltcp/README.md

 ### examples/client.rs

-_examples/client.rs_ emulates a network host that can initiate requests.
+_examples/client.rs_ emulates a network host that can initiate basic requests.

 The host is assigned the hardware address `02-00-00-00-00-02` and IPv4 address `192.168.69.2`.